-In such cases, the design of the ball may include a vent on its top or its bottom.
-When the valve rotates into the closed position, the seats completely seal the media on both the upstream and downstream sides of the valve, but the cavity of the ball vents through a special egress path designed into the valve body allowing the media to escape to atmosphere.
-In other applications, a manufacturer may specifically locate a vent of the ball on the downstream side of the valve.
+In such cases, the design of such brass or stainless ball valve may include a vent on its top or its bottom.
+When the valve rotates into the closed position, the seats completely seal the media on both the upstream and downstream sides of the valve, but the cavity of the ball vents through a special egress path designed into the valve body allowing the media to escape to the ambient environment.
+In other applications, a manufacturer may specifically locate a vent of the ball on the downstream side of the ball valve.
 Often this positioning of a vent will work in conjunction with a vent port that allows trapped media within the ball to exhaust to atmosphere.

 This technique often manifests as a safety feature on valves used on the air supply lines feeding pneumatically operated tools or similarly powered devices.
-When one rotates the valve to the closed position, the positioning of the vent allows media trapped between the downstream device and the closed ball valve to exit via a path back through the ball and subsequently to atmosphere thus removing any pressure from the downstream pneumatic line and precluding the possibility of accidental activation of the pneumatic device during routine maintenance procedures.
+When one rotates the valve to the closed position, the positioning of the vent allows media trapped between the downstream device and the closed ball valve to exit via a path back through the ball and subsequently to the atmosphere thus removing any pressure from the downstream pneumatic line and precluding the possibility of accidental activation of the pneumatic device during routine maintenance procedures.

 Interested in a ball valve with a vented ball?
 The experts at ValveMan have the knowledge and experience to help.
 Shop ValveMan.com today!